nayandas69/smd-docsite/docs/usage.md

 ## Using the Linux Binary

-For other Linux distributions, you can grab the prebuilt binary file.
+For other Linux distributions, you can grab the Build Artifacts binary file.

 ### Here’s how: